-Ask children to draw their own emotion monster.
+Ask children to draw their own emotion monster or to draw the mouth that matches their mood of the day.

-Crisis (losing or taking control)

-Put the emotions tablecloth on the child's shoulders and ask them to look at the little emotion monsters and find the one that looks most like them right now.
+Crisis (losing or taking control) Put the emotions tablecloth on the child's shoulders and ask them to look at the little emotion monsters and find the one that looks most like them right now.